Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Implementation and Experimental Evaluation

 \startpara{Experimental results} The experimental results reported in this section were generated on a 2.10GHz Intel Xeon Gold.
 Our NS-HSVI implementation is able to compute values and strategies for particle-based and region-based instances of the models we considered in less than 1 hour (\tabref{tab:stats}).
 In the table, we report the model we consider, the belief type, the number of initial points or regions, the discount factor ($\beta$), the number of updated points or the volume of the updated regions (depending on the belief type), and the overall number of iterations of Algorithm~\ref{alg:NS-HSVI} as well as the time taken until convergence.
 We found that the branching factor of the environment transition function, the number of agent states and actions, and the number of polyhedra in the perception FCP $\Phi_P$ can all have a significant impact on the computation time. \tabref{tab:stats} shows that computation for region-based beliefs normally takes longer because the number of regions of the perception FCP $\Phi_P$ over which the algorithm puts positive probabilities is usually larger, and thus it requires more ISPP backups.
 Moreover, while the update for particle-based beliefs only involves simple operations, updating region-based beliefs is far more complex due to the need of the polyhedra image computations, intersections and volume calculations.

-Another crucial aspect is the choice of the discount factor ($\beta$).
-Fig.~\ref{fig:disc} shows how verification times vary for the different case studies as a function of that parameter.
+Another crucial aspect is the choice of the discount factor ($\beta$). \figref{fig:disc} shows how verification times vary for the different case studies as a function of that parameter.
 As expected, the trend we are able to observe is that it takes longer for the algorithm to converge as the value of $\beta$ increases.
 The small drop in the curve for the $8\times 8$ version of the car parking example for the lower values of $\beta$ can be explained by the inherent nondeterminism of HSVI exploration, especially in the early stages of the computation when many regions may have the same lower and upper bounds.
 This may lead to the algorithm being indifferent with respect to the actions it takes, and thus constructing paths that have lower impact on the values of the initial belief.

 Finally, another element that impacts the running time is the choice of the initial belief and the model's dynamics.
-This can be especially noticed when comparing the two instances of VCAS.
+This is especially evident when comparing the two instances of VCAS.
 The beliefs for the version with 15 actions have lower values for $t$ and are thus much closer to the boundaries of the environment, which considerably limits the number of reachable states and makes it possible for the algorithm to converge more quickly despite the higher number of actions.

-Table~\ref{tab:strat_stats} shows, for a number of instances of both case studies and for each belief type, particle-based (PB) and region-based (RB): the total number of polyhedra that make up the $\alpha$-functions computed, the lower and upper bounds on values for the initial belief and the time required for strategy synthesis, i.e., reading $\alpha$-functions, finding maximum actions and updating beliefs.
-We also show the compliance ratio with respect to the suggested actions as well as average trust values over 20 paths generated from the synthesised strategies.
+Tables~\ref{tab:strat_stats_car} and \ref{tab:strat_stats_vcas} shows, for a number of instances of each case study and for each belief type, particle-based (PB) and region-based (RB): the total number of polyhedra that make up the $\alpha$-functions computed, the lower and upper bounds on values for the initial belief and the time required for strategy synthesis, i.e., reading $\alpha$-functions, finding maximum actions and updating beliefs.
+For the VCAS case study Table~\ref{tab:strat_stats_vcas} also show the compliance ratio with respect to the suggested actions as well as average trust values over 20 paths generated from the synthesised strategies.